 TRY THIS: The Anti-Edit

-Enjoy the act of identifying what works, what is reflective of you.
+Enjoy this act of identifying what works, what is most reflective of you.
+As well as improving this manuscript, you’re learning much that will be taken into the next.

 Notes To Self